SecretLabOU/aipolitician/docs/debate.md

 ### Common Issues

 1. **Out of Memory Errors**:
-   - Reduce the `--rounds` parameter
+   - Reduce the `--time-per-turn` parameter
-   - Use the `--no-fact-checking` flag to disable fact checking
+   - Use the `--no-fact-check` flag to disable fact checking
    - Ensure you have a GPU with sufficient memory (min.
 8GB recommended)

 2. **Repetitive Responses**:
-   - Try specifying different subtopics with `--subtopics "Economy, Jobs, Inflation"`
-   - Use the `--temperature 0.8` flag to increase response variation
+   - Try changing the topic to something more specific
+   - Use more contentious topics that encourage disagreement
+   - Ensure RAG system is working properly for factual grounding

 3. **Model Loading Errors**:
    - Ensure all requirements are installed
    - Check that you have the latest model versions
    - Try running with `--no-rag` to bypass knowledge retrieval

+4. **Incorrect Command Syntax**:
+   - Remember to use `langgraph_politician.py` not `aipolitician.py`
+   - Include the `run` subcommand: `debate run`
+   - Specify both `--topic` and `--participants` as required arguments

 ---